Managing Director of the GSMA Mobile for Development

 Director of Health, GSMA, Mobile for Development

-Areef is the Green Power for Mobile Programme Manager.
-In this role he is responsible for developing and delivering the programme products and services that are tailored to supporting operators in the decision of deploying renewable energy.
+Areef is the Green Power for Mobile Programme Director.
+In this role he is responsible for development and delivery of the overall programme and the related mobile industry products and services.
 Areef also works directly with our vendor partners to understand their products, services and provide visibility to the mobile operators.
-He is responsible for managing the full scope of the programme, leading the team of 6 international staff located in London, Africa, and Asia.
+He is responsible for managing the full scope of the programme, leading the international team located in London, Africa, and Asia.

 Director for the Mobile Money for the Unbanked Programme (MMU)